GroupDT/BOKAdBlocks/README.md

 Note: the Google Tagmanager does not currently track video plays.
 These statistics should be gathered from YouTube channel analytics.

+## GTM/variables/js
+Bespoke JavaScript snippets are included in this repository, but are not needed when implementing the advert code into the website.
+These snippets are for the back-end GTM configuration only.

 ## Changelog

 #### New Features